Three Rivers Waterkeeper

 Advocating for a swimmable, fishable, drinkable Three Rivers

-Three Rivers Waterkeeper (3RWK) is a nonprofit environmental and education organization whose mission is to protect the water quality of 125 river miles of the Monongahela, Allegheny, and Ohio Rivers.
+Three Rivers Waterkeeper (3RWK) is a nonprofit environmental and education organization whose mission is to protect the water quality of 125 river miles of the Monongahela, Allegheny, and Ohio Rivers in the Pittsburgh region.
 This is done by patrolling the rivers with the Waterkeeper boats, monitoring water quality, evaluating incidents of pollution, reviewing permits, supporting community education, and holding polluters accountable to clean water laws.
-The Pittsburgh region has a historic legacy of environmental issues that have not only altered the geographic landscape, but has also created vulnerable populations and continued to impact them.
+The Pittsburgh region has a historic legacy of environmental issues that have not only altered the geographic landscape, but have also created vulnerable populations and continued to impact them.

 3RWK is a member of the Waterkeeper Alliance, an international coalition dedicated to protecting and restoring our world’s waterways.
 Like the Waterkeeper Alliance, 3RWK envisions drinkable, fishable, swimmable water.
 3RWK was formed in 2009 and is presently rebuilding after a period of operating without a paid staff.
-As part of the rebuilding effort, 3RWK is embarking upon a strategic partnership with the Pittsburgh Water Collaboratory, University of Pittsburgh Environmental Law Clinic, and the Mountain Watershed Association (a Waterkeeper peer organization).
+As part of the rebuilding effort, 3RWK is embarking upon a strategic partnership with the Pittsburgh Water Collaboratory for Water Research, Education and Outreach, University of Pittsburgh Environmental Law Clinic, and the Mountain Watershed Association (a Waterkeeper peer organization).
 The organizations recently adopted a three-year collaborative strategic plan.

 “Data shows that women and minority candidates often hesitate to apply for a job because they may not meet all of the qualifications listed.
 Our job descriptions are general overviews, not a mandatory comprehensive list.
 If you feel passionate about our efforts and believe that you have the skills to contribute to the growth of our organization, we want to hear from you!”

-- Serves as the primary on-water spokesperson and public advocate pertaining to water quality issues of Pittsburgh’s Three Rivers.
+- Promote the 3RWK’s Waterkeeper as the primary spokesperson and public advocate pertaining to water quality issues of Pittsburgh’s Three Rivers;

 Fundraising and Administration

-- Strong public communication skills, with the ability to clearly and effectively articulate complex issues and technical information to a broad audience.
+- Strong communication skills, with the ability to clearly and effectively articulate complex issues and technical information to a diverse audience.
+This includes exceptional public speaking, writing, and interpersonal skills.

 - Ability to work nights and weekends, especially during special events.